wilofice/dahomey/doc/README.md

-Dahomey Core
+Danxome Core
 =============

 Setup
 ---------------------
-Dahomey Core is the original Dahomey client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Dahomey transactions, which requires a few hundred gigabytes of disk space.
+Danxome Core is the original Danxome client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Danxome transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Dahomey Core, visit [dahomeycore.org](https://dahomeycore.org/en/download/).
+To download Danxome Core, visit [danxomecore.org](https://danxomecore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Dahomey Core on your native platform.
+The following are some helpful notes on how to run Danxome Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/dahomey-qt` (GUI) or
+- `bin/danxome-qt` (GUI) or
-- `bin/dahomeyd` (headless)
+- `bin/danxomed` (headless)

 ### Windows

-Unpack the files into a directory, and then run dahomey-qt.exe.
+Unpack the files into a directory, and then run danxome-qt.exe.

 ### macOS

-Drag Dahomey Core to your applications folder, and then run Dahomey Core.
+Drag Danxome Core to your applications folder, and then run Danxome Core.

 ### Need Help?

-* See the documentation at the [Dahomey Wiki](https://en.dahomey.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Danxome Wiki](https://en.danxome.it/wiki/Main_Page) for help and more information.
-* Ask for help on [Dahomey StackExchange](https://dahomey.stackexchange.com).
+* Ask for help on [Danxome StackExchange](https://danxome.stackexchange.com).
-* Ask for help on #dahomey on Libera Chat.
-If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#dahomey).
+* Ask for help on #danxome on Libera Chat.
+If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#danxome).
-* Ask for help on the [DahomeyTalk](https://dahomeytalk.org/) forums, in the [Technical Support board](https://dahomeytalk.org/index.php?board=4.0).
+* Ask for help on the [DanxomeTalk](https://danxometalk.org/) forums, in the [Technical Support board](https://danxometalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Dahomey Core on your native platform.
+The following are developer notes on how to build Danxome Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)